 Should McDonald's be in the Louvre?
 Tell us what you think in the Soundoff box below.

-Museum lovers in France are shocked about the news, but not surprised, one told CNN.
+Museum lovers in France are shocked about the news, but not surprised.

 "Museums have to offer services like restaurants and boutiques, it's completely normal," Jean-Michel Raingeard, President of the Federation of French Friends of Museums told CNN.